 Jonathan joined Watsi on April 25th, 2017.
-Three years ago, Jonathan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jonathan's most recent donation supported Benjamin, a cheerful motorbike driver from Kenya, to fund a mobility-restoring spinal fusion surgery.
+Four years ago, Jonathan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jonathan's most recent donation supported Jane, a farmer from Kenya, for fracture repair of her clavicle.

 Benjamin is a father of a four-year-old child who works as a motorbike (boda-boda) driver, earning about $3.70USD per day.
 His income is also inconsistent and depends on the availability of customers.
 He is the sole breadwinner for his family.
 Unfortunately, he has no active medical insurance coverage and has had to rely on relatives and friends to settle hospital bills.
 Benjamin is full of smiles but finds it difficult to sit up while sharing his story.
 He opts to talk while lying flat on his back.
 Benjamin is currently immobile, unable to sit and walk, as a result of a road traffic accident from the beginning of the month.
 When the 25-year-old hitched a ride on his friend's water truck, the vehicle lost control and he was thrown out the window.
 He immediately experienced severe back pain and lost consciousness.
 The accident left Benjamin with multiple fractures and wounds that will require several fracture repair and spine surgeries in order for him to sit, walk, and be able to continue with his normal routine roles again.
 After stays at various hospitals and numerous referrals, Benjamin arrived at our medical partner's care center, Kijabe Hospital, for care on July 17th.
 One of the obstacles to treatment he had faced at other hospitals was a long waiting list that meant a delay in much-needed care, but fortunately Kijabe is able to offer his needed care more urgently.
 At Kijabe Hospital, the doctors recommended a spinal fusion procedure for him to help regain his mobility.
 Our medical partner, African Mission Healthcare (AMH), is requesting $1,500 for Benjamin's critical surgery, scheduled to take place on July 26th.
 Benjamin shares, “I just sleep on my back and cannot even sit or walk.
 I cannot work and fend for my family.
 I need this surgery to get back to my Boda-boda job and raise my family."